Find out about National Leaders of Further Education (NLFEs), and how to apply.

 The supported college

 For major projects, and other support activity where the costs incurred by the NLFE exceed the amount provided for in the annual bursary, the NLFE’s costs need to be recovered from the supported college.
 The supported college may be eligible to apply to the Strategic College Improvement Fund to help meet those costs.

 Training and development

-All new NLFEs will attend an induction workshop.
-They will also be invited to join a network with other NLFEs where they can share experience and good practice in delivering improvement support.
+All new NLFEs attend an induction workshop.
+They are also invited to join a network with other NLFEs where they can share experience and good practice in delivering improvement support.